Check Library¶

 passes if the expr

-window starts at an active (according to active_clock_edge
+parameters.
+The window starts at an active (as per active_clock_edge

-ends at the next active and enabled clock edge for which
+and it ends at the next active and enabled clock edge for which end_event =

 . expr